dgg32/maxbin2_checkm_slurm_illumina/README.md

 You may need to restart the terminal to proceed.

-Afterwards, activate the "binning" environment by issuing the following command in terminal
+Afterwards to test whether the environment is available, activate the "binning" environment by issuing the following command in terminal

     conda activate binning